 Why Choose wool?

-1. Working with Wool: a sensory adventure
+1. The benefits of using wool: a sensory adventure

 The crafting experience itself is totally different when using wool.
 Whether I’m making a thick, wool blanket; a winter hat and glove set; a fine, soft, lace shawl; a thin but hardwearing pair of socks; a pair of lacy socks; or any type of jumper, the process of creating with wool is always divine!
 The way wool feels on your hands as you work is different with each breed of wool – but is always a sensory delight.
 Pure, untreated, highland wool can feel slightly ‘hairy’, with any crinkly fibres laying above the main strand of wool tickling slightly as the yarn travels between your hands.
 It’s that slightly hairy feel that makes it perfect for knitting colour work items because the fibres of neighbouring colours cling to each other and so prevent little gaps.
 Acrylic yarn – unless wool is included when its spun and there’s no Superwash treatment – never looks as good as pure wool for colour work.